Federal Courts Rules

 Marginal note:Affidavit taken as read

-(2) With leave of the Court and the consent of all parties, all or part of an affidavit or statement referred to in paragraph 279(b) may be taken as read into evidence by the witness.
+(2) With leave of the Court, all or part of an affidavit or statement referred to in paragraph 279(b) may be taken as read into evidence by the witness.

 Marginal note:Prohibition on pre-trial cross-examination